dlueth/qoopido.demand/README.md

 ("/src/demand.js","app/main",{base:"/demo"});
 ```

-The above snippet is very similar to the one Google Analytics uses.
+The above snippet is very similar to the one Google Analytics utilizes.
 The outer function allows you to specify an URL from which to load demand itself as well as a path to the main module and configuration settings for demand.
 The path to the main module will be relative to base if it is relative itself.

 ## Configuration options
 The last parameter of the above code snippet is a configuration object.
 It just shows the properties you will most frequently set.
-There are some more options, less frequently used, that can be either specified here or as part of a ```demand.configure``` call in your ```main``` module (being described in the next section):
+There are some more, less frequently used, options that can be either specified here or as part of a ```demand.configure``` call in your ```main``` module (being described in the next section):

 ```javascript
 {